 Making Pumpkin Date Brown Rice Pudding in an Instant Pot

 An Instant Pot is one of the most popular brands of electric pressure cookers.
-They are easy to use and your Instant Pot can help you create this Pumpkin Date Brown Rice Pudding!
+They are easy to use and your Instant Pot can help you create this Pumpkin Date Brown Rice Pudding recipe!

 In testing this recipe, I tried 3 varieties of brown rice, and each lent a different chewiness to the pudding.
 I thought Lundberg’s Golden Rose medium grain gave the best texture, with their short grain brown rice coming in second.
 Just like with white rice, shorter grains make the best rice pudding. (see note)